- 01Cash-out refinancing creates tax-free access to equity — it's borrowed money, not income, so the IRS doesn't touch it

 Layer 1: Debt proceeds.
 Tax-free cash from refinancing.
 We just covered this.

-Layer 2: [Depreciation](/glossary/depreciation).
+Layer 2: Depreciation.
 The IRS lets you write off the building's value over 27.5 years, even while it's appreciating in market value.
-On that $247,000 duplex (land excluded, let's say $197,600 depreciable basis), you're deducting roughly $7,185 per year.
-That offsets rental income — and sometimes your W-2 income too if you qualify as a Real Estate Professional.
+On that $247,000 duplex (land excluded — say $197,600 depreciable basis), you're deducting roughly $7,185 per year.
+That offsets rental income, and sometimes your W-2 income too if you qualify as a Real Estate Professional.

-Layer 3: [1031 exchanges](/glossary/1031-exchange).
+Layer 3: 1031 exchanges.
 When you eventually do sell, you roll the proceeds into a like-kind property and defer the capital gains tax entirely.
 Defer, reinvest, grow.
 Repeat until you die — and your heirs get a stepped-up basis.
-The tax bill?
-Gone.
+The tax bill disappears.

-Stack all three and you've built a system where you access cash without selling, reduce taxes on the income your properties generate, and defer taxes when you do sell.
+Stack all three and you've built a system where you access cash without selling, reduce taxes on rental income, and defer taxes when you do sell.
 That's not a loophole.
 That's the tax code working exactly as Congress designed it.

 Real Numbers: A Memphis Duplex